cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_submit_data.md

 - Online interface
 - File Transfer Protocol

-- Readme files are highly standardised to allow reusability and cross matching between catalogs.
+- *ReadMe* files are highly standardised to allow reusability and cross matching between catalogs.

 - Once the catalogues are submitted, a delay is needed for VizieR curation and validation before full ingestion!